 “For us, it was about that Natalie mattered, and she did nothing wrong,” Louis Giorgi, who is a physician, said in an interview with KCRA-TV, the local NBC affiliate.
 “And it was important for our kids to know that we did nothing wrong.
 Then, more globally, it was important to make sure that no other family was having to deal with this situation.”

-He believes the high profile of Natalie’s tragedy and lawsuit have sparked greater awareness of food allergies in general, and especially among those preparing and serving meals.
-“For that, we find some solace in her loss, in that she will be there for others, and countless others.”
+Louis Giorgi believes the high profile of Natalie’s tragedy and lawsuit have sparked greater awareness of food allergies in general, and especially among those preparing meals.
+“For that, we find some solace in her loss, in that she will be there for others – countless others.”

-The lawsuit had accused the city of Sacramento and the camp of negligence in the hiring, training and supervising of staff who were to be serving campers with food allergies.
-In addition, after Natalie’s two epinephrine injections failed to stop her reaction from progressing, the camp’s staff were unable to locate the key to the storage cabinet that contained medicines including an epinephrine auto-injector.
-Louis Giorgi severed a tendon breaking into the cabinet, and the family’s suit said the missing key caused delay, which may have contributed to Natalie’s death.
+The lawsuit accused the city of Sacramento and the camp of negligence in the hiring, training and supervising of staff who were to be serving campers with food allergies.
+After Natalie’s two epinephrine injections failed to stop her reaction from progressing, the camp’s staff were unable to locate the key to the cabinet that contained medicines, including an epinephrine auto-injector.
+Louis Giorgi severed a tendon breaking into the cabinet.
+The family’s suit said the missing key caused delay, which may have contributed to Natalie’s death.

 In what the family’s lawyer referred to as the “cascading effect of this loss,” Louis Giorgi also can no longer work as a urological surgeon because of the injury sustained in breaking into the cabinet.